jonhjelm/docs-and-training/service_implementation/advanced_singularity.md

 * (Maybe even read complete call method from parent)
 * (Can we _call_ a JavaScript method defined in the parent iFrame)
 * JavaScript code to call notifyService()
+* how messages should look like (single line without breaks)
 * Link to example

 ### Make an HPC job react to messages that it receives
+to be written

+* notifications.txt
+* messages are appended

 ## How to properly set up Singularity images for MPI applications
+to be written

+* MPI lib -> link to IT4I docs
+* how to execute data-crawling processes only on one node (-> _MPI rank_)

 ## Using GPU acceleration
+to be written